HomeLatest NewsGovernanceEU pledges to pump $1.2 billion in aid to Afghanistan

 Preferred Source of Google

-In one of the biggest aid so far, the on Tuesday announced a one-billion-euro ($1.2-billion) aid package for Afghanistan, “to avert a major humanitarian and socio-economic collapse,” the bloc’s chief Ursula von der Leyen said during the meeting.
-Strangely the announcement also comes following an informal meeting with the Taliban representatives in Doha.
+In one of the biggest aid so far, the EU on Tuesday announced a one-billion-euro ($1.2-billion) aid package for Afghanistan, “to avert a major humanitarian and socio-economic collapse,” the bloc’s chief Ursula von der Leyen said during the G20 meeting.
+Strangely the announcement also comes following an informal meeting with the representatives in Doha.

 The money adds 250 million euros to a 300-million-euro sum the EU previously announced for urgent humanitarian needs, with the remainder going to Afghanistan’s neighbouring countries taking in Afghans fleeing Taliban rule, a statement said.